mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 * This methodology can handle multiple replicates.
 More replicates increase the saturation of TA sites in non-essential genes.
 This allows for higher accuracy and precision of the insertion counts at TA sites of a genome.

-Note that the TTN-Fitness model is really aimed at analyzing GD genes (and NE, GA), but not really ES/ESB genes, which are determined by other analysis.
+Note that the TTN-Fitness model is primarily aimed at analyzing GD (growth-defect) genes (and NE, GA) in terms of magnitudes of counts, but not really ES/ESB genes, which are determined by other analyses (based on absence of insertions).
 ES genes are essential genes have been previously labeled as such by the Gumbel method.
 ESB genes are genes that have no insertions and are are long enough to be significant by a Binomial method (see paper).
 Since counts are so close to 0 for these, the insertion biased on the transposon is irrelevant.
 Thus, the predictive model is not really used for these genes.

-TTN-Fitness is more sensitive to discrepancies in insertion counts (compared to the expected insertion counts) and therefore tends to call more GD and GA genes than other analysis methods.
+TTN-Fitness is more sensitive to deviations in insertion counts (compared to expected insertion counts) and therefore tends to call more GD and GA genes than other analysis methods.

+On an average machine, running this methodology on a dataset takes about 5 minutes

 Usage